Find your Most Important Tasks. Do them.

 How about this:

-2. Write them in your to do list.
+- Write them in a To Do list.

 My Most Important Tasks for today:

-1) Take the girls to buy new shoes, because Belle’s sneakers AND her boots had fallen to bits and having her walk into school like a bare-footed waif child isn’t a great look in the middle of winter.
+1) Take the school kids to buy new shoes, because one of them had their sneakers AND boots had fall apart and having them walk into school barefoot isn’t a great look in the middle of winter.

-2)Update my order for the fruit and vege box to be delivered tomorrow to have veges and fruit because we managed to eat most of our veges this week.
+2)Update my order for the fruit and vege box because we managed to eat most of our veges this week.